kbastamow/06Mar-Newsletter-Practice-Validation-Storage/README.md

 ## Description

-A little repeat practise to get comfortable with JS form validation, JSON and Local Storage, and Bootstrap elements.
+A little repeat practice to get comfortable with JS form validation, JSON and Local Storage, and Bootstrap elements.

 Points of interest - notes to self:
 * Saving and retrieving object entry that is **an array** from a checklist where user can tick various options.